Reds vs. Cubs Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Jonathan India and others are available in the Chicago Cubs-Cincinnati Reds matchup at Wrigley Field on Friday, starting at 2:20 PM ET.
+Nico Hoerner and Jonathan India are two of the players with prop bets available when the Chicago Cubs and the Cincinnati Reds play at Wrigley Field on Saturday (first pitch at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!